Endava/cats/docs/getting-started/openapi-formats.md

 :::info
 Whenever you see a `camelCase` naming, CATS also checks for `snake_case` and `kebab-case`.
 For example, for `countryCode` CATS will also match properties ending in `country-code` and `country_code`.
 :::

+CATS generators are continuously evolving so this page might not have listed all.
+You can see all formats supported by CATS by running `cats list --formats`.